Table of Contents

 The Fourth Turning focuses on what will happen in the USA.
 However the turnings will likely apply to the whole planet.
 Given the USA remains the largest economy and still holds the global reserve currency in the form of the US dollar.
 So where the USA goes, so goes the rest of the globe.

-We are now in the final 5 years of the Fourth Turning.
-We’re seeing the destruction of the old and the birth of the new.
+We are now in the final stage of the Fourth Turning.
+We’re seeing the destruction of the old and this will be followed by the birth of the new.

 Here is a simple summary of Strauss and Howe’s concept of the four turnings: